thenewmona/reactnd-project-myreads-starter/Project Resources/notes.md

 Instead of ./components/MainPage, ./components/mainpage should be used.
 This is because components directory does not have MainPage.js.
 It has mainpage.js.

 Make sure to fix import statement in other js files also.
 Example- In the line below, instead of ./components/SearchPage, import SearchPage from './components/searchpage'; should be used.

+`src/components/searchpage.js`

+Using query.trim() will remove the whitespace from the end of the query.
+Since the search input value is this.state.query, as soon as the user enters a whitespace character in the search input box, it will be removed here and the value of the input box will be without the whitespace character.
+This prevents the user from searching for multiple word query like artificial intelligence.
+To solve this, we can simply use-

+this.setState({query}, this.submitSearch);